geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 So one thing about the..
 Because I'm sort of..
 And I'm not sure if I should do a bottom-up automata or a top-down.
 And there's a couple of reasons, which is if it's a bottom-up, it only applies to the graph rewrite.
-So every time you want to just rewrite a UOP, so for example, for the renderer, you couldn't use a bottom-up rewrite.
+So every time you want to just rewrite a UOp, so for example, for the renderer, you couldn't use a bottom-up rewrite.
 And if you do a top-down, there's one, I guess, cool trick, which is every time you have a variable, that's actually a useless check.
 For example, if you have an add,
-We have two upat.vars that just assign a name, don't have a dtype associated.
+We have two UPat.vars that just assign a name, don't have a dtype associated.
 Then currently, we have three checks.
 That's really just one check because the sources will always check, will always pass because they're just nones, basically.
 So you could cut down on a lot of the complexity of the patterns if you do top down.